Clarkinia/queer-auntie-adventure/_posts/2019-02-02-Help-Astrology.md

 <br>
 <h5>The year ahead</h5>
-Right now is a prime time to activate your year.
+Right now is a prime time to activate.
 The theme of 2019 is taking care of ourselves, taking care of others and letting others take care of us.
 We can be heard better than ever and we can listen better than ever. <a href="https://justseeds.org/art-build-techniques-for-protest/">This year is excellent for creative projects, like art, music and poetry that help other people, express an altruistic message or just are deep in the feels.</a> It's a good year to follow your dreams and do the impossible.

 The recipe for success = patient regular work time + heart is in the right place.

 It can sound like I'm saying this year will be all peace and love and hippy dippy easy breezy, but you know that making art when you're tuned in to others can be super emotionally taxing.
 It's like walking a tightrope while cuddling a fuzzy wuzzy baby bear [I did an analogy].
 In this kind of astro weather, it can be easy to hide away, zone out, binge on media and just isolate.
 None of these things is wrong.
 I encourage the following of the heart, whatever that means to you.

 <a href="https://www.queerauntie.com/astrology/astrology-extra">Get some extra astro activities for February 1-19.</a>